flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### driver

 If you are using anything aside from hostpath, you'll need a reference to a storage driver (usually a plugin) you've installed separately.
+This can also be referenced as a provisioner.
 Here is an example for Google Cloud storage:

 ```yaml
 volumes: